jdevfullstack-tutorials/display-resolution-review/README.md

 But beyond this size, you need a curved one.

 ## The 42-Inch Smart TV
-This external monitor is not a completely computer monitor, no matter how they claim it to be.
+This external monitor is not completely a computer monitor, no matter how it is claimed it to be.
 Also, it's not just the 42-Inch.
 These displays are more for viewing videos and hence cannot be used, say, for text editing.
 It can be, but for sure, your eyes will not be able to handle it for a longer period.
-Even if they claim a 4k 50-Inch screen, as evidence of the price it is sold, computer monitors tend to be expensive.
+Even if they claim a 4k 50-Inch screen, computer monitors tend to be expensive, so from the price alone, you can say it's not really a good quality even if manufacturers insist it's 4k resolution, for example.

+This 42-Inch Smart TV is projecting the iMac, but still is not good quality.
+It's good for viewing because you have a very large projection.